 SSC CGL Exam Pattern 2020: Tier-1

 The tier-1 exam consists of 4 sections of 25 questions each.
-The candidates will get 1 hour to solve all the 100 questions.
-In the first section, the candidates will be judged for its awareness about the current affairs of the national as well as international level.
+The candidates get 1 hour to solve all the 100 questions.
+In the first section, the candidates are judged for its awareness about the current affairs of the national as well as international level.
 In the second section, the candidate’s ability to solve the problems of reasoning will be checked.
-The 3rd section will consist of questions to check the candidate’s command on the English Language.
+The 3rd section consists of questions to check the candidate’s command on the English Language.
 4th section is for Quantitative Aptitude.
 Below is the exam pattern for Tier-1 of SSC CGL 2020:

 Mode of Examination: The mode of exam is online only.

-Durations: The question paper can be solved in duration of 1 hour only.
+Durations: The question paper can be solved in a duration of 1 hour only.

-No. of Questions: The question paper will have 100 questions in the question paper.
+No. of Questions: The question paper has 100 questions in the question paper.

 Type of Questions: The questions paper will have MCQ type questions only with 4 options for a question.